chrismpettyjohn/Heroic/tutorial/basic.md

 Retros as never experienced before

 ## Getting Started
-This tutorial will be based on a Linux server.
+This tutorial assumes you are using CentOS

 #### Technical Stack
 * MariaDB